Browns star Garrett facing NFL discipline after outburst

 CLEVELAND (AP) — Myles Garrett swung a helmet.
-The NFL will soon swing back at the Cleveland Browns star.
+The NFL will soon swing back.

-Garrett’s shocking actions on national TV will come with a price.
-It’s possible the league could come down hard on the former No. 1 overall pick, who made strides in cleaning up his game after picking up some personal fouls earlier this season.
+Garrett’s startling actions on national TV will come with a price.
+It’s possible the league could come down hard on the former No. 1 overall pick, who made strides in cleaning up his game after picking up personal fouls earlier this season.

 Following the game, Garrett was contrite, but the damage was already done.